ArthurOberon/snow-crash/level14/readme.md

 ## 4.b Jump directly To The Address

-Another method would be to directly jump to the address without breaks on the main function.
+Another method would be to break directly at the target address instead of breaking on `main` and then jumping.

 ```bash
 level14@SnowCrash:~$ gdb getflag